 Lorelai Gilmore of Gilmore Girls became pregnant with Rory at sixteen but chose not to marry the father, Christopher Hayden.
 Instead, she left her privileged world and moved to Stars Hollow where she became employed at the Independence Inn.
 There Lorelai progressed from maid to executive manager.

-The song "Mercanti e servi" (literally, "Merchants and servants") from Italian band I Nomadi ("The Nomads") provides the above quote.
+The song "Mercanti e servi" (literally, "Merchants and servants") from Italian band I Nomadi ("The Nomads").

 In the Forgotten Realms setting, Alusair, a princess of Cormyr, decided that everything may go far and fast but she would devote to her adventures (in different senses) all the time she could spare.
 Frequently to the point of prolonged inaccessibility via all but emergency communication means.
 Some people were displeased, but few dared to confront her and she was only the second daughter, not the crown princess, anyway.
 That is, until she was forced to become Steel Regent.Earned the nickname "The Steel Princess" not just because Authority Equals Asskicking (though access to high-end equipment and elite troops doesn't hurt) but via constant training and enough experience to write "The Steel Princess' Field Guide to Tactics of the Purple Dragon".
 And when talking with her sister about how few less-than-elite commanders read this book...